amitmerchant1990/reverie/reviewerfaq.md

 This FAQ is intended to help reviewers and action editors navigate OpenReview and the review process.

+## Timeline

+### What is the timeline?
+- Days 1-7: AEs are assigned end AEs assign reviewers/desk reject, no notifications go out
+- Day 7: Notifications to reviewers go out (automatically)
+- Day 30: Reviews are submitted
+- Day 35: Meta-Review submitted
+- Day 35: Reviews released to authors

 ## Communication

 ### Who contacts reviewers to kick off reviewing?